rez23/W3ModProjectTemplate/README.md

 Obviously, triggering a release pipeline anytime a new commit is pushed to the repo would not be very useful automation!
 So here is chosen the more git-centric approach: using tags.

-When you tag your changes with something that matches the pattern: `v*.*`, an action that build and releases your mod will start uploading an installable-ready zipped version of your mod on release page.
+When you tag your changes with something that matches the pattern: `v*.*`, an action that builds and releases your mod will start uploading an installable-ready zipped version of your mod on release page.

 #### How-To